Mary Stone McLendon

-Mary "Ataloa" Stone McLendon (1896–1967) was a Native American musician, storyteller, humanitarian, and educator, who was a member of the Chickasaw Nation.
+Mary Ataloa Stone McLendon (1896–1967) was a Native American musician, storyteller, humanitarian, and educator, who was a citizen of the Chickasaw Nation.
 McLendon was an important figure in Native American arts education.
 She was a concert vocalist, known for her contralto voice.
 She was influential in the creation of the art department at Bacone College, serving as the first director.

 Early life, education, and performance

-Mary Kuth Stone was born in March 27, 1896 near Duncan, Chickasaw Nation in Indian Territory.
+Mary Kuth Stone was born on March 27, 1896, near Duncan, Chickasaw Nation in Indian Territory.
 She one of four children born to William Stone and Josephine McLish Smith, her father was European-American and her mother was Chickasaw, with a quarter blood quantum.
+She is listed as 1/8th Chickasaw by Blood on the Dawes Rolls.
 She attended Stone School, a small school named after her paternal family.
 Her maternal grandmother Nancy Love McLish Smith, named her "Ataloa", which in the Chickasaw language translates as "song", "little song", or "anthem".

 In 1917 she married Ralph McClendon at the age of 17, however he died a year later of the Spanish flu.
 She had been attending the Oklahoma College for Woman.
 After her husband died she moved to Redlands, California, to be near her mother and brother.
 She graduated in 1925 from the University of Redlands.
 Around 1925, she used the stage name "Ataloa" or "Princess Ataloa" and started to dress in identifiably Native American clothing.
 McLendon created this romanticized image of an "Indian Princess", in order to play to her mostly white audience.
 She gained popularity for her performances featuring Native American dance, and she was known for her contralto singing voice.
 She would tell Native American stories and oral history, as well as conclude the events by speaking about the issues facing the Native American communities in her public appearances.

 After graduation she moved to New York City to continue her studies at Columbia University, and by 1928 she shared an apartment with Chickasaw actress Te Ata.
 McLendon referred to Ata as her "cousin" however its unknown if they were related or if they knew each other prior to living in New York City.
 She earned her master's degree in Religious Education from Columbia University in 1927.